barisser/meetings_randomizer/README.md

 outcome.
 One could easily introduce swaps from the outcome of this algorithm and iteratively measure total violations.

+-- Description of the algorithm
+  For each person calculate the number of people who are available to them given the current meetings history.
+This is equivalent to the number of people for whom the person is available.
+The 'scarcest' people, ie those available to the fewest people, are assigned first to meetings.
+Of the people available to them, the scarcest of those are then added to the meeting.
+After several are assigned, only those who are available to all current assignees (in a given
+    meeting) are eligible for assignment.

+  This way the most difficult people to place are placed first.
+This is path dependent and doesn't look very far ahead.
+It's a close enough solution.

 -- To Run